 My Time At Portia Impressions

-It’s been a pretty rough early go in 2018, but thankfully a handful of great games has made each day enjoyable.
+It’s been a pretty rough early go in 2019, but thankfully a handful of great games has made each day enjoyable.
 One of those titles is My Time At Portia, a story driven crafting game that has plenty of charm and will keep you playing for hours.
-Developed by Chinese developer Pathera Games, and being published by the notorious Team 17 – of Worms fame – this game has just recently hit Steam Early Access, and thanks to the good people over at Team 17, we had the opportunity to take it for a spin!
+Developed by Chinese developer Pathera Games, and being published by the notorious Team 17 – of Worms fame – this game has just recently launched across all platforms, and thanks to the good people over at Team 17, we had the opportunity to take it for a spin!

 The story begins as you arrive at the city of Portia, where you are tasked with taking up your dads old run down shop, and turning it into a thriving business venture.
 You will quickly interact with a number of key towns folks as you attempt to get your carpenters licence, and potential clients for your goods.
 Once you move past the initial introductory moments, you will be free to explore the town and countryside, collecting resources and restoring your dads house and workshop.
 It might sound familiar, and that’s because it is, but lets take out farming, and instead insert carpentry.

-My Time at Portia is currently available on Steam Early Access, and will be coming to the Nintendo Switch sometime in the future.
-We’ve enjoyed our time with the early access build so far, and will have more to say about it as we progress further!
+My Time at Portia is currently available across all platforms.
+We’ve enjoyed our time with the game so far, and will have more to say about it as we progress further!